PetrKryslUCSD/FinEtoolsFlexStructures.jl/tutorials/beam_modal_tut.md

 n = 4
 ````

 beam elements along the member.
+The frame member is subdivided into a given
+number of finite elements, which are given the cross section properties
+defined in `cs`.

 ````julia
 using FinEtoolsFlexStructures.MeshFrameMemberModule: frame_member